 As always in these blogs, I have done my research, although it was far more thorough than I ever intended: I was as surprised as anyone to find myself actually heading off into the blue, and vividly remember the shock of seeing the man I was about to spend a week with.
 I had assumed that talking and laughing every night on Skype for three months had been enough preparation.
 For a moment I nearly bolted back into the airport, as reality kicked in (what was I thinking?).
 Be prepared for that panic reaction, too!

 A few LDRs do thrive on long separations and occasional meetings.
-We had several increasingly successful holidays as I worked on Thirteen Fourteen Maids a-Courting, which is set there, but a mutually genuine attempt to spend longer together here on home turf proved too much for something as pretty, glittering, and durable, as a soap bubble.
+We had several increasingly successful holidays, but a mutually genuine attempt to spend longer together here on home turf proved too much for something as pretty, glittering, and durable, as a soap bubble.
 We were temperamentally suited to short bursts of togetherness, and anything longer was definitely too real.
 Whether the underlying friendship will survive the ruffled feelings is anyone’s guess, but I wasn’t his first LDR, and won’t be the last.
 I have no regrets, put it that way: and some interesting memories!

 In Thirteen Fourteen, Olga introduces her long-standing LDR friend, and regular readers learn Donald had an LDR too, which ended abruptly when he found someone closer to home.
 I don’t research this stuff for fun, you know.
 It’s all about the books.
 Nearly all about the books.